Kurnosinkov/rsschool-cv/cv.md

 My strengths are executive, purposefulness and passion for what I do.

-I held such positions as Client Manager, Project Manager, Product Manager and Business Analyst.
+I held such positions as Client Manager, Project Manager, Product Manager, Business Analyst and Chief Operating Officer.
 So I have a good understanding of business workflows.

+:musical_keyboard: I love to play piano and chess